-The Comma is a medium-sized orange and brown butterfly.
+The comma is a medium-sized orange and brown spotted butterfly.
 It is on the wing throughout the year, having several broods, and overwinters as an adult.
-The Comma is a common and widespread butterfly of woodland edges, particularly during the spring and autumn.
-The caterpillars feed on Common Nettles, elms and willows.
+The comma is a common and widespread butterfly of woodland edges, particularly during the spring and autumn.
+The caterpillars feed on common nettles, elms and willows.

-The Comma is unmistakeable: ragged-shaped, orange wings with brown spots distinguish it from similar species.
+The comma is unmistakable: ragged-shaped, orange wings with brown spots distinguish it from similar species.
 The caterpillars have brown and white flecks which make them look like bird-droppings and help to camouflage them.

 When to see

 January – December

 - Having suffered major declines, this was once a very rare butterfly restricted to the Welsh borders.
 However, in the past 30 years or so, the Comma has spread and become a common butterfly of woodland edges.